The almshouse building

-The present Almshouse building, Edward Alleyn House, is on the east side of the Chapel facing Dulwich Park, on College Road in Dulwich SE21.
-This is in the Borough of Southwark.
+The Dulwich Almshouse Charity’s almshouse building, Edward Alleyn House, is on College Road in Dulwich, in the Borough of Southwark.

-There are 3 steps leading to the front door, so unfortunately none of the flats are accessible for people who are in wheelchairs or have other significant mobility issues.
+As there are three steps leading to the almshouse’s front door, unfortunately none of the flats are accessible for people who are in wheelchairs, or who have other significant mobility issues.

 The almshouse also contains two small bedsits, which are too small to be occupied by long-term residents.
 The ground floor bedsit is used as needed as a guest room for residents’ visitors, as the warden’s office, and as a communal space for residents.

 Each of the 14 flats has its own bedroom, bathroom, living room and kitchen.
 In some flats the kitchen is a separate room, and in others the two rooms are combined in an open plan layout.
 The kitchens are fitted with a stove and fridge freezer.